Prevention of terrorism

 The terrorism threat level published by the government shows the likelihood of a terrorist attack in the UK.
 Go to GOV.UK: terrorism and national emergencies to check the current threat level.

-The government's Prevent programme supports supports people who are at risk of becoming involved with terrorism through 'radicalisation'.
+'Prevent' is a UK government programme that supports people who are at risk of becoming involved with terrorism through 'radicalisation'.
 That is, through being encouraged to develop extreme views or beliefs in support of terrorist groups and activities.

 Go to GOV.UK: get help if you’re worried about someone being radicalised.